ramalok/amplicon_processing/README.md

 ### 3) Input files and sample names:

       The input files are demultiplexed fastq files.
 There should be two compressed fastq files per sample R1 & R2.
-      File should be named e.g.
+      Files should be named e.g.

       SAMPLE1_L001_R1.fastq.gz
       SAMPLE1_L001_R2.fastq.gz